-The main purpose of the Public Health (Infection Control for Personal Appearance Services) Act 2003 is to minimise the risk of infection that may result from the provision of personal appearance services.
-The Act requires a person who personally provides a higher risk personal appearance service to hold an infection control qualification.
+The primary aim of the Public Health (Infection Control for Personal Appearance Services) Act 2003 is to minimise the risk of infection that may result from the provision of personal appearance services.

-Further information, fact sheets and a copy of the Infection Control Guidelines for Personal Appearances Services, can be found at the Queensland Health website or by contacting Council’s Development and Environmental department on (07) 4099 9444.
+Further information, fact sheets and a copy of the Infection Control Guidelines for Personal Appearances Services, can be found at the Queensland Health website or by contacting Council’s Environmental Health Department on (07) 4099 9444.